Brynmor Williams

 and Cardiff College of Education.
-He is the elder brother of another top rugby player, Gwynfor Williams.
+He is the elder brother of another rugby player, Gwynfor Williams.
 His sons, Lloyd and Tom, are professional rugby players.

-Williams' rugby union international and club appearances were limited by the presence of first Gareth Edwards, and then Terry Holmes in the same teams.
-He was capped three times for Wales (RU), and three times for the British Lions (RU).

 In 1977 he toured New Zealand with the British and Irish Lions when he had yet to be capped by Wales.
-He made his international début in the first test of the series against the All Blacks at Athletic Park, Wellington, in June 1977 and went on to play in the first three tests before being replaced due to injury during the third match.

-He made his Wales début against Australia at Ballymore, Brisbane in June 1978 and scored a try on his début.
+He made his international debut in the first test of the series against New Zealand at Athletic Park, Wellington, in June 1977 and went on to play in the first three tests before being replaced due to injury during the third.
+He made his Wales debut against Australia at Ballymore, Brisbane in June 1978 and scored a try on his debut.
 His only two other appearances for Wales came in the 1981 Five Nations championship.

-Williams played club rugby for Cardiff RFC, Swansea RFC and Newport RFC.
+Williams' rugby union appearances were limited by the presence of first Gareth Edwards, and then Terry Holmes in the same club and national teams.

 Williams is Welsh-speaking and is sometimes called upon as a pundit in the Welsh-language media.
 In 2016 Williams took up the voluntary role as Chair of Fields in Trust Cymru, a charity dedicated to protecting outdoor space for play, sport and recreation.

 Williams was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to sport and charity in Wales.